paulscode/garbageman-vmm/README.md

    - Go to https://github.com/paulscode/garbageman-vmm/releases
    - Click "Draft a new release"
    - Select your tag
-   - Upload all files from the split directory:
+   - Upload all files from the export directory:
-     - All `.part*` files
+     - All `gm-blockchain.tar.gz.part*` files (shared between container and VM)
-     - `gm-base-export.tar.gz.sha256`
-     - `MANIFEST.txt`
+     - `gm-blockchain.tar.gz.sha256` and `MANIFEST.txt`
+     - `gm-vm-image-*.tar.gz` and checksum (if VM release)
+     - `gm-container-image-*.tar.gz` and checksum (if container release)
+     - `RELEASE-MANIFEST.txt`
-   - Add release notes with blockchain height and date
+   - Add release notes with blockchain height, date, and modular format benefits
    - Publish!

 4. **Users can then import via:**
+   - **Container:** Option 1: Create Base Container → Import from GitHub
-   - Option 1: Create Base VM → Import from GitHub
+   - **VM:** Option 1: Create Base VM → Import from GitHub
-   - Script downloads all parts, reassembles, verifies, and imports automatically
+   - Script downloads blockchain parts + image, verifies checksums, reassembles, and imports automatically

-**Manual method (advanced):**
-- Export: `virsh dumpxml gm-base > gm-base.xml`
-- Copy disk: `/var/lib/libvirt/images/gm-base.qcow2`
-- Import on another machine
-- ⚠️ Warning: Manual method does NOT sanitize sensitive data!
+**See RELEASE_GUIDE.md for complete release creation instructions.**

 ### What if I run out of resources?